What is Aggie Square?

 The Center for Regional Change (“the Center”) is a UC Davis research group housed within the UC Davis College of Agricultural and Environmental Sciences.
 The Center is focused on building healthy, equitable, prosperous, and sustainable regions in California and beyond.
 They have compiled a report on Aggie Square that covers local challenges, opportunities, and potential community partnership models.
 Click here to view the Center for Regional Change’s report on Aggie Square.

-How is ECOS involved?
+How is ECOS Involved?

-What are the concerns?
+What are the Concerns?

-Community impacts can vary.
-It is possible that Aggie Square can exacerbate gentrification in the Oak Park neighborhood, or it can lead to economic growth through increased opportunities for local residents.
+It’s possible that Aggie Square can exacerbate gentrification in the surrounding Sacramento neighborhoods, or it can lead to economic growth through increased opportunities for local residents.

 These social justice issues align with ECOS’ mission to achieve regional and community sustainability and a healthy environment for existing and future residents.
 In addition, sustainable growth is the only way our region can achieve our greenhouse gas emission reduction targets, as set by the Sacramento Area Council of Governments (SACOG).
 We need to create neighborhoods in which people have the option to avoid driving a car in their daily lives.
 This means a sufficient amount of affordable housing in the urban core, where there will always be entry-level jobs at which employees do not make enough income to afford market-rate housing.